An index to this series appears in the header of the first post.

 When the Welgeluk farm is advertised, it is called the “Safari Ostrich Farm.”
 I would wager that only a small fraction of the visitors to the farm are aware that the farm features one of the most outstanding Feather Palaces of all!
 When I arrived at Safari Ostrich Farm, I learned that the next tour would be more than half an hour’s delay, so I decided to use that time for a run over to the palace.
 It wasn’t far, just a kilometer or so east on Safari Pad from the R328 and then a kilometer or so south on a gravel road.
 It’s quite clear that the farm is a busy ranch.
 I counted cattle, ostriches, and antelopes (including a disgruntled-looking wildebeest).
 I reached a line of four massive blue gum trees, and then I had arrived in front of the house.

-I would again point out that the Welgeluk mansion is not promoted as a tourist attraction.
-The large electric fence surrounding the property leaves little confusion on that score.
+Today, the ostriches seem the major draw, and visits to the Welgeluk mansion are not particularly promoted.
+The large electric fence surrounding the house leaves little confusion on that score.
 I was grateful to acquire some photographs of the mansion frontage and salute some beautiful architecture.
 Interestingly, the architectural diagram on display on the Safari Ostrich tour had some big differences with the building it produced!

 A casual tourist hoping to gaze at Foster’s Folly from the sidewalk is going to be disappointed.
 The property is enclosed inside a high wall, and the college that owns it seems content to run it as a high-end bed and breakfast.
 I could only cross my fingers and telephone the inn to see if I could photograph it.
 I was delighted when Willemien, the assistant manager, allowed me onto the property.